HaruYou27/Touhou-Double-Spell-Card/README.md

-# 7 of a kind.
+# 7 colored Hakurei

 Literally Flandre spellcard but Reimu and more.

-#To do list
+# To do list

 App icon
 Bullet sprites
 game lore
-animate character sprite
+userinterface